Kailash Singh Rajput

-Kailash Singh Rajput is an Indian politician and a member of 17th Uttar Pradesh Assembly, Uttar Pradesh of India.
-He represents the ‘Tirwa’ constituency in Kannauj district of Uttar Pradesh.
+Kailash Singh Rajput is an Indian politician and a Minister of State in the Government of Uttar Pradesh.
+Currently, he serves as the Minister of State for the Energy Department of Uttar Pradesh.
+He is a member of 18th Uttar Pradesh Assembly, Uttar Pradesh of India.
+Kailash Singh Rajput is a member of the Bhartiya Janta Party and represents the ‘Tirwa’ constituency in Kannauj district of Uttar Pradesh.
+He is a Minister of State in Second Yogi Adityanath ministry.